 I have mentioned Spencer (Spex) a few times on this blog before.
 He has had around 10 (!) large and small hair transplants over the years and is featured in numerous newspaper stories about hair loss.
 I was very pleased to learn that he very recently started using Dutasteride to treat his hair loss.
 He is documenting his results with photos here.

-When Dutasteride (Avodart) first came out onto the market in 2002 (after FDA approval at the end of 2001), hair loss forum members all over the world were going berserk with excitement.
-I miss those days when it seem liked Dutasteride was the ultimate cure for hair loss and everyone was counting the days till the pending product release with extreme levels of hope and hysteria.
+When Avodart first came out onto the market in 2002 (after FDA approval at the end of 2001), hair loss forum members all over the world were going berserk with excitement.
+I miss those days when it seem liked Dutasteride was the ultimate cure for hair loss.
+Everyone was counting the days till the pending product release with extreme levels of hope and hysteria.
 Unfortunately, the drug was not a miracle for most people who already had significant hair loss.

 So instead of hairlosscure2002.com, here I am talking about hairlosscure2020.com :-(